emqx/emqtt-bench/README.md

   --log_to                   Control where the log output goes. console:
                              directly to the console      null: quietly,
-                             don't output any logs. [default: console]
+                             don't output any logs. [default: console] --prometheus               Enable metrics collection via Prometheus.
+                             Usually used with --restapi to enable
+                             scraping endpoint.
+  --restapi                  Enable REST API for monitoring and control.
+                             For now only serves /metrics.
+                             Can be set to IP:Port to listen on a specific IP and Port, or just Port to listen on all interfaces on that port. [default: disabled]
 ```

 For example, create 50K concurrent connections at the arrival rate of 100/sec: